bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 * I also implemented a conditional to check and see if the random vertices that were being called already existed.

 * If you want to make your code faster, you may want to implement a stack and/or queue instead of recursion for your graph.

+* I also imported the color palette from bokeh.